Haseki sultan: Decline

-List of Haseki Sultan
+List of haseki sultan

 The title was first used in the early 16th century for Hürrem Sultan, legal wife of Suleiman the Magnificent and mother of the future Selim II.
-It was next held by Nurbanu Sultan, favorite concubine and possible legal wife of Selim II, and mother of his acknowledged heir Murad III.
+It was next held by Nurbanu Sultan, favorite consort and possibly legal wife of Selim II, and mother of his acknowledged heir Murad III.
 In 1575, just after Murad III's accession, the title was bestowed upon Safiye Sultan.
-Leslie P. Peirce points out that during Mehmed III's reign, the haseki sultan title did not came in use.
-Mehmed's son Ahmed I gave it to Kösem Sultan, his favourite concubine and possible legal wife; she was the mother of sultans Murad IV and Ibrahim, and dominated the Ottoman Empire in the early 17th century.
-Osman II might have had a haseki, Ayşe Sultan.
-Another Ayşe Sultan is recorded as Murad IV's only haseki until the very end of his seventeen-year reign, when a second haseki appears.
-Eight women held the title during Ibrahim's era: Turhan, Saliha Dilaşub, Muazzez, Ayşe, Mâhenver, Saçbağli, Şivekar, and his legal wife, Hümaşah.
+Leslie P. Peirce points out that during Mehmed III's reign, the haseki sultan title did not come in use.
+Mehmed's son Ahmed I gave it to Kösem Sultan, whom he might have also married; she was the mother of sultans Murad IV and Ibrahim, and dominated the politics of the Ottoman Empire during the early 17th century.
+Osman II might have had one haseki sultan, Ayşe Sultan.
+Recent research has additionally identified Kalender Sultan as a possible haseki of Osman II.
+Another Ayşe Sultan is recorded as Murad IV's only haseki sultan until the very end of his seventeen-year reign, when a second haseki appears.
+Eight women held the title during Ibrahim's era: Turhan, Muazzez, Dilaşub, Ayşe, Mâhenver, Saçbağlı, Şivekar, and his legal wife, Hümaşah.
 Three of Ibrahim's sons became sultans; Mehmed IV had a haseki, Gülnuş Sultan; Suleiman II isn't known to have named one; and the most beloved of Ahmed II's two known concubines, Rabia Sultan, is the last woman who held the haseki sultan title.